FabienD/docker-stack/doc/dctl.md

 The cli tool can "manage" multiple docker-compose files (start, stop, down, restart and build) from everywhere in your terminal.
 All registered docker-compose files are stored in a configuration file (config.toml), by default in your home directory (~/.config/dctl/config.toml).
+With this tools, you can avoid declaring multiple aliases in your shell, and you can use the same command to start/stop/restart/ and so on for all your projects.

 ### Installation